-Jason Reynolds, the National Ambassador for Young People’s Literature, is back with the November edition of his monthly newsletter, Grab The Mic.
+Jason Reynolds, the National Ambassador for Young People’s Literature, is back with his first newsletter of 2022.

 “A Christmas Memory,” Truman Capote’s bittersweet short story about his small-town Alabama childhood with his eccentric elderly cousin, has been one of the nation’s most beloved tales in the holiday canon since it was first published in 1956.
 The Library has Capote’s handwritten draft of the story, which reveals much about the young Capote.

 The Library’s first live event since the COVID-19 restrictions of 2020 took place on Sept.
 21, 2021 during the National Book Festival, with a conversation between crossword puzzle gurus Will Shortz and Adrienne Raphel.

 Nobel Laureate and Booker Prize-winning author Kazuo Ishiguro, making a headlining appearance at this year’s National Book Festival, was asked why so many of his central characters work in service-oriented jobs.